MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions: Introduction

-To address this gap, we introduce \benchmark, a novel benchmark designed to evaluate an OVAs ability to incorporate multimodal cues to provide accurate and contextual responses. \benchmark includes \emph{1000} questions consisting of \emph{human spoken questions paired with either a video or an image}.
+To address this gap, we introduce \benchmark, a novel benchmark designed to evaluate an OLMs ability to incorporate multimodal cues to provide accurate and contextual responses. \benchmark includes \emph{1000} questions consisting of \emph{human spoken questions paired with either a video or an image}.
 Unlike existing benchmarks which primarily test visual grounding and use speech to deliver the content of a straightforward instruction, \benchmark consists of questions which require a model to combine visions skills such as object recognition, scene understanding, scene text understanding with speech skills such as acoustic scene understanding, paralanguage understanding and speaker profiling (See fig.~\ref{fig:hero_diag}).
 The spoken questions in \benchmark are recorded by professional voice actors to cover a diverse range of paralinguistic and emotional features that are not possible with current text-to-speech systems.
 A key problem in benchmarks that evaluate multi-modal reasoning capability is that models can take shortcuts by exploiting priors from other modalities, to mitigate this we introduce confounding samples in \benchmark.
 Specifically, each question in our benchmark has another associated question which has the same textual and visual content but their speech property is flipped such that expected answers should be different.
 Our key contributions are:

-\begin{enumerate} \item We present \benchmark, the first benchmark designed to evaluate omni-modal voice (OVAs) assistants using human-spoken queries paired with visual inputs.
-The 1000 examples require models to jointly ground visual and paralinguistic speech cues to produce accurate, context-aware responses. \item We evaluate 9 omni-modal models on \benchmark and find that, while humans excel with ease, current OVAs consistently struggle, particularly with grounding speech signals, revealing a critical bottleneck in their capabilities. \item We perform extensive qualitative and quantitative analysis on model's responses and uncover key insights: Models exhibit strong visual grounding but rely heavily on textual cues for speech-related tasks; they often ignore non-verbal audio signals like tone or background sounds. \end{enumerate}
+\begin{enumerate} \item We present \benchmark, the first benchmark designed to evaluate omni-modal language models (OLMs) using human-spoken queries paired with visual inputs.
+The 1000 examples require models to jointly ground visual and paralinguistic speech cues to produce accurate, context-aware responses. \item We evaluate 10 omni-modal models on \benchmark and find that, while humans excel with ease, current OLMs consistently struggle, particularly with grounding speech signals, revealing a critical bottleneck in their capabilities. \item We perform extensive qualitative and quantitative analysis on model's responses and uncover key insights: Models exhibit strong visual grounding but rely heavily on textual cues for speech-related tasks; they often ignore non-verbal audio signals like tone or background sounds. \end{enumerate}